 c) The bulk of their revenue is towards the long-term advisory of monies for the High Net Worth using low-cost Dimensional Funds (UTs) and other low-cost products via iFast.
 Such a proposition seems quite obvious and yet because its Singapore, it is inherently unique: 1) CFP (Certified Financial Planner) is an internationally recognized qualification for Financial Advisors that is considerably harder to get than the other papers to simply attain your license to sell products.
 Despite recent improvements to a local Diploma/A Level Holder, the low entry barrier is something that many financial forums and bloggers complain about, and having CFP addresses this need.
 2) There aren't a lot of people willing to pay fees for advice.
 This poses an obstacle for the layman but also a unique proposition because the audacity to charge fees suggests capability.
 3) Most of these investments are easily accessible, even more so for the HNW than retail: which suggests that their advisory must have a positive financial effect justifying their fee in the long term compared to DIY.

-While I don't use Providend, I outsourced my monies to get both a unique Financial Advisor and unique investment selections and maintenance with his knowledge.
+While I don't use Providend, I outsourced my monies to get both a unique Investment Advisor and unique investment selections and maintenance with his knowledge.